ritesh-bansal/Algorithmic-Trading-Strategy/README.md

 # Algorithmic-Trading-Strategy

-Building a program that uses the dual moving average crossover to determine when to buy and sell stocks
+Building a program that uses the dual moving average crossover to determine when to buy and sell stocks.

 # What is Algorithmic Trading Strategy ?